-We must recognize the virtues of each child and make them know at the time with praise, by either finishing the homework early, helping a brother or a friend in an activity or being affectionate.
-Behavior and self-esteem are reinforced.
+We must recognize the virtues of each child and make them know at the time with praise.
+Finishing the homework early, helping a brother or a friend in an activity or being affectionate.
+Behavior and self-esteem reinforced.

-Verbal messages are key to the construction of child self-esteem; labels reinforce unwanted behavior and limit the development of their personality.
+Verbal messages are critical to the construction of child self-esteem; labels reinforce unwanted behavior and limit the development of their personality.